compulim/til/README.md

 Point form for speedy writing.
 80% correct at the time of writing.
 Just remind myself what I did.
 Timestamp is not accurate as I may recall things and writing something I learn some time ago.

+## 2024-01-22

+## Async iterator/iterable/generator

+- Generator is `next`-`return`-`throw`, and also iterable
+- Iterator is `next`, maybe `return`-`throw`
+- Using for-loop with generator will lose some ability: no return value and exception thrown cannot be caught in generator
+   - try-finally in generator will still work
+   - `yield` in finally will not work because exception thrown cannot be caught in generator

 ## 2024-01-10

 ### Valibot